 Rush Excellence in Placenta Previa Care

-- Among the nation’s best for gynecologic care: U.S. News & World Report ranked Rush University Medical Center No. 13 in the country for gynecologic care.
+- Among the nation’s best for gynecologic care: U.S. News & World Report ranked Rush University Medical Center among the best in the country for gynecologic care.

 - Experts ready to care for you: If you’re at risk of developing placenta previa, it’s important to choose a hospital that has the specialists you need for all stages of your pregnancy.
 Maternal-fetal medicine specialists at Rush University Medical Center and Rush Copley Medical Center care for high-risk pregnancies with expertise and advanced resources, including the latest ultrasound technology.